UAF Center for Teaching and Learning and eCampus is located on the unceded homelands of the Lower Tanana Dené people.

 We work with faculty and departments to create online learning opportunities that are accessible to a wider range of students.
 Meanwhile, we respond to the unique needs of our Alaskan community by supporting instructors in creating courses that are accessible in low-bandwidth areas.
 We ensure that all faculty development opportunities are available to rural faculty virtually in accessible formats.

-We have implemented hiring policies to strengthen our diversity on the eCampus team.
+We have implemented hiring policies to strengthen our diversity on the team.
 We will revisit these policies and revise them as we continue to learn.
-Guidelines for Improving Diversity, Equity and Inclusion in eCampus Hiring.
+Guidelines for Improving Diversity, Equity and Inclusion in CTE Hiring.

 We collaborate with leaders in trauma-informed pedagogy in an effort to create a radically inclusive education environment both online and on campus.
 We provide tools for faculty-led course assessment for diversity, equity, and inclusivity considerations.
 Through partnering with the Faculty Accelerator, we have created more equitable opportunities that have a broader reach across UAF.
 Increasing the visibility of faculty commitment to inclusivity is one of our ongoing goals.

 We regularly offer faculty development opportunities on designing course structures and materials that are equitable for students with disabilities.
 We work closely with the Office of Disability Services to respond to specific requests for digital accommodations, but also advocate for proactive changes that increase accessibility for all.
-The instructional design team is trained in universal design for learning and encourages faculty to build their courses according to those best practices. eCampus researches and assists in funding tools and services that promote accessibility, including professional captioning.
+The instructional design team is trained in universal design for learning and encourages faculty to build their courses according to those best practices.
+We research and assist in funding tools and services that promote accessibility, including professional captioning.

 We regularly reach across institutional boundaries in order to collaborate with other units, institutions and with the larger community.
 We strive to offer support and connection on a neutral ground where students, staff, faculty, adjuncts and administration work together on projects as a team where every voice is valued.